 But how exactly does sugar affect your teeth?
 The semi-technical account goes something like this: Bacteria feed on the sugars in the food you eat.
 Acid fights off the bacteria, and the level of acidity rises and falls according to the bacteria.
 Over time, the acid eats away at your tooth enamel and causes decay.

 We teach our children about “Sugar Bugs” and how to brush them away with a toothbrush every morning and night.
 But is that a step too late?
 Like bailing water out of a boat that’s already doomed to sink?

-Of course, brushing your teeth is essential and shouldn't be dismissed regardless of your diet.
-(Although, there are some incredibly interesting studies recently — like this one about the Inuit peoples who don't suffer from dental decay and also don't eat processed, Western-type foods.)
-But maybe it's time to start putting out the flames BEFORE it turns into a raging fire.
+Of course, brushing your teeth is essential and shouldn’t be dismissed regardless of your diet.
+(Although, there are some incredibly interesting findings like this one published in National Geographic about ancient people in Sudan.

-So instead of fighting those "Sugar Bugs" after they''ve already attacked, let's prevent them from ever getting on our territory in the first place.
+So instead of fighting those “Sugar Bugs” after they’ve already attacked, let’s prevent them from ever getting started in the first place.
 Next time you visit the grocery store, take an extra minute to read the nutrition label.
-I bet you'll be plenty surprised by the amount of sugar in some of the items on your list.
+I bet you’ll be surprised by the amount of sugar in some of the items on your list.

 Just for starters, take a look at the 17 Popular Sugar-Packed Kids’ Foods below.
 Do any of these show up in your child’s your lunchbox?
 Any suggestions for healthier options?

-Make sure you're keeping your kids' teeth healthy!
-Sign up for our newsletter and join over 3,000 other moms who make healthy teeth a top priority.
+Make sure you’re keeping your kids’ teeth healthy!
+Sign up for our newsletter make healthy teeth a top priority for your kids.